 - Ensure your proposal and welcome packet reflect your brand and values.
 I know this might be telling you to suck eggs, but this isn’t the time or the place to have spelling errors or lazy formatting.
 Everything about these documents needs to scream professionalism and attention to detail.

 - Tell them the right information at the right time.
-This is a bit of gut feel, but there can be a lot to get through and it is a fine line between getting the information you need from your client and making them feel stressed and overwhelmed.
+This is a bit of a gut feeling, but there can be a lot to get through and it is a fine line between getting the information you need from your client and making them feel stressed and overwhelmed.

 - In EVERY EMAIL, invite them to reach out and ask questions if they have any.
 Questions are good.

-- Get a guinea pig to test out your onboarding workflow on.
-Ideally, this would be someone who fits your ideal client profile, but if that’s not an option, try friend or partner.
+- Get a guinea pig to test out your onboarding workflow.
+Ideally, this would be someone who fits your ideal client profile, but if that’s not an option, try a team member, coach or even a friend or partner.
 Third-party feedback from a different perspective is SO valuable for identifying holes in your process.

 How to Systemise and Automate Your Client Onboarding Process

-I systemise my client onboarding processes by creating my proposal and welcome packets in Canva, which I then takes me 15 – 20 minutes to complete and personalise for each (potential) client.
+I systemise my client onboarding processes by creating workflows in my CRM, Dubsado.
 I also have a standard operating procedure (SOP) and workflow so that I can ensure a consistent and professional process.
 You can find out about the benefits of SOPs here and how to create standard operating procedures for your business here.

 Using CRM Software